Please change your location to view this page.

 This page contains content that does not match your current location

-A joint venture is usually established between 2 or more organisations for a specific project.
+A joint venture is usually established between two or more organisations for a specific project.
 A joint venture is generally created when the organisations sign a joint venture agreement, which is a legally binding agreement that is enforceable like any other contract.

 Before reading on, make sure that you have read our overview Guide to Working With Other Organisations, which can be downloaded from the Working with Others topic page.

 A joint venture is different from: